- Types of dog sedative for grooming include prescription medicines like trazodone and over-the-counter products like melatonin.

 Vets often use dog sedatives to relax scared or aggressive pups for x-rays and other procedures that do not require full sedation.
 However, it is best to seek veterinary advice for your dog’s specific needs, especially when it comes to sedation.

 Depending on specific medical conditions, not all dogs can tolerate sedatives.
 Certain sedative medications can take a toll on weak kidneys, dogs with heart failure, and other pre-existing conditions, so prepare to discuss the different options with a vet who knows your dog’s medical history.

 Some dogs have conditions, such as obsessive-compulsive disorder, that cause them anxiety.
 In this case, a dog behavior specialist can pay you and your pup a visit, examine the behaviors or the signs of anxiety in dogs, and prescribe a drug solution to keep your pet calmer all the time, not just during grooming.

-Many sedatives can be administered to your pup orally, although your vet can offer an injectable sedative if the situation warrants one.
+Many sedatives can be administered to your pup orally, although your vet can offer an injectable sedative or dog tranquilizer if the situation warrants one, especially for severe anxiety or aggressive behaviors.
 This might be the case for very large dogs that need a larger quantity of the sedative in their system to feel the beneficial effects.

 One important note: Sedatives will not work very well if your dog is already feeling anxious.
 The best outcome happens if the pet receives a sedative before going to the groomer’s, rather than waiting until they arrive at their appointment.
 It usually takes about two hours for the dog to feel the full effects of the sedative.